I am out of OIL so have to pick one thus my research

 I’m the Connector Who Turns Networks Into Real Opportunities**

+Most people see individuals.
 I see systems — and I build bridges inside them.

-I instantly identify who should meet whom, why they matter to each other, and how that connection can unlock talent, resources, or opportunities neither side realized they had.
+My core skill is simple and rare: I instantly identify who should meet whom, why they matter to each other, and how that connection can unlock talent, resources, or opportunities neither side realized they had.

 If you’ve ever wished you had someone who could expand your reach, energize your community, or accelerate partnerships without friction — that’s where I excel.